GePa

 Stefan Palmowski

-Faculty of Health (School of Medicine) | Chair of Professional Identity Formation in Health Care
+Faculty of Health (School of Medicine) | Chair for the Education of Personal and Interpersonal Competencies in Health Care

 Alfred-Herrhausen-Straße 50